 So Fresh, So Clean

-In terms of cleaning, you want cleaner and conditioner.
+In terms of cleaning, you want a cleaner and conditioner.
 A lot of companies will offer two for ones, but don’t fall for it.
 We advocate for separating the cleaning compounds from the conditioners since some can actually considerably change the color on your boots.
 For cleaners, our money goes to Lexol.
 Mink oil conditioner formulas get shouted out a lot amongst enthusiasts, but they tend to darken the appearance of boots, so buyer beware.
 If you want to keep the original hue of the kicks, finding a ph balanced conditioner is key.
 You're rocking animal hides, so just like your ashy ass elbows and knuckles in the Fall, they need moisturizing more than you think.
 Forgetting to condition the boots can lead to irreparable damage.
 Don't forget to cop specialized cleaners for suede boots as well.
 They don't require as much moisturizing but they do tend to retain dirt a lot more than leather.

 Sweat The Technique